Tim Lopes (journalist): Career

 Several Globo cameras were filming the entire episode from different angles, which was shown during the report (a black bar covered a portion of the frame at the moment the boy was killed).
 The scene weighed on Lopes's mind for a long time.

 Lopes became a producer at Rede Globo in 1996.
 In 2001 Lopes and his team at Rede Globo received the Prêmio Esso (Brazil's version of the Pulitzer) for an investigative series entitled "Feirão das Drogas" ("Big Drug Fair"), in which he used a hidden camera to show dealers on the street openly hawking cocaine to passing pedestrians, yelling out the drug and its price.
 His footage also captured armed traffickers parading past on motorcycles with AK-47s.
 This footage was shot in a dense network of favelas in the Zona Norte called the Complexo do Alemão (German Complex); more specifically within the Complexo this particular area is known as the Grota.

 One of the reporters working on Lopes's team to collect undercover footage for the same investigative report was Globo journalist Cristina Guimarães.
 She filmed in the Rio favelas of Mangueira and Rocinha during the same time period.
 The report was televised in Brazil on the program Jornal Nacional on August 3, 2001.
 The report got a lot of attention, which in turn caused Rio's political administration to take action.
 Police crackdowns followed, and dealers in the favela da Grota, and the other favelas featured were prevented from openly selling drugs on the street for a while, and some were arrested.
 Subsequently, the drug lords of the criminal factions controlling these areas were not happy with the decrease in revenues.
-One of the dealers arrested, known as Ratinho (Little Rat), would subsequently be involved in Lopes's death.
+One of the dealers arrested, known as Ratinho (literally, "Little Rat"), would subsequently be involved in Lopes's death.

 Tim Lopes and his team were awarded Brazil's top journalism prize for the report which was titled "Feirão das Drogas" ("Big Drug Fair") - the first Prêmio Esso given for broadcast investigative journalism in Brazil.

-In 2002 Lopes started working on a story about caminhoneiros (long-distance truck drivers that traverse Brazil) for Globo TV.
+In 2002 Lopes started working on a story about long-distance truck drivers that traverse Brazil (caminhoneiros) for Globo TV.